8kto/generic-chrome-extension/README.md

 1. Download the compressed `.zip` file from the [releases page].
    Use the latest available version with the version number in the title, not the source code.
 2. Unzip it and enable with [these instructions].
-3. After installation, go to the 3rd point from the above.
+3. After installation, ~~GOTO~~ go to the 4th point from the above.

 ## Updates

 Since the repository is private, it's not possible to automatically get the latest version, so for now, the only way to check for updates is to open the repository page and check for the latest release.
+Or, even faster, by running `git pull` from the root of the local extension repository (see [Installation](#installation) notes).

 ## Development

 1. Install dependencies: `yarn`
 2. [Add code completion for the `chrome` libs](https://newbedev.com/how-do-i-use-webstorm-for-chrome-extension-development).
 3. Check [official documentation](https://developer.chrome.com/docs/extensions/mv3/devguide/)
-4. Run tests with `yarn test`
+4. Run tests with `yarn test` and check types with `yarn tsc`
-5. Run webpack watcher with `yarn watch`
+5. Run webpack watcher with `yarn watch` (the loaded extension in the browser will be updated without any other reloads)

 **PRs and issue reports are welcome!**